lucasjlgc/lucasjlgc/README.md

 I’m a Software Engineer.
 Currently I'm working as a Web and GUI developer at [**IEC**](https://www.gov.br/iec/pt-br). 🚀

 #### My current tools
-🌎 Front-end Web with js, HTML, CSS
+🌎 Front-end Web with JavaScript, HTML, CSS
 📡 Back-end with Django
 🛠️ Bash Script,R, Python
 🧰 And more...